iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 **Agentic journeys** are fundamentally different from traditional user flows.
 Unlike conventional journeys, they don’t require users to follow predefined paths—they understand the user’s goals from the outset.
 Agents interpret intent, navigate complexity, and execute tasks on behalf of the user, turning multi-step workflows into seamless outcomes.

+When I say **agent** here, I mean an AI system that, once given a goal, autonomously chooses its next step—selecting and invoking tools, planning or revising its approach, and using real-world feedback (API responses, errors, intermediate state) to iteratively reach an outcome instead of executing a fixed, hardcoded sequence [ref: Anthropic: Building effective agents](https://www.anthropic.com/engineering/building-effective-agents)

 Key characteristics of agentic journeys include:

 * **Fewer apps, fewer tabs** — Agents eliminate context-switching by fetching, integrating, and delivering results directly.
 Users no longer juggle multiple windows; the agent handles it.